-Although Pride is celebrated worldwide in June, discussing family dynamics, gender, and who people love can and should be talked about year round.
+Although Pride is celebrated worldwide in June, discussing family dynamics, gender, and who people love can and should be talked about year-round.

-Take Inventory of your Classroom
+2. Take inventory of your classroom

 Working with parents is essential in early childhood education.
 Just like you would send home information on toilet training, sending home information and discussing the importance of Pride and the LGBTQ community is just as important.
 GLSEN provides a collection of Key Concepts and Terms “designed to provide a basic understanding of words, phrases, and ideas related to lesbian, gay, bisexual and transgender (LGBT) people and their experiences.”

 We can do all of these things mentioned above and still have our own biases.
 It’s important as individuals that we check our blind spots.
 Are we really supporting the LGBTQ community by teaching young children about Pride when we have a bias of our own?
 To really support the community we must take inventory of our own practices and biases consistently.
 This involves doing our own research to make sure that we are educated on the background of Pride celebrations and what they represent.

 We want to know in the comments below, how do you celebrate pride in your classroom?